 - Lighter and Softer: While still retaining the anxious tone of Fear of Music and Remain in Light, Speaking in Tongues is nowhere near as dour lyrically, instead opting to embrace the quirky side of David Byrne's personality.
 The grooves are also less dense and more danceable.

 - New Sound Album: Sorta.
-While furthering Remain in Light's blend of Post-Punk/New Wave Music and Afrobeat, the album is poppier, less musically dense, and features greater use of synthesizer embellishments, somewhat evocative of the Minneapolis sound popularized by artists such as Prince.
-The blurb on the back of the CD case acknowledges these differences, summarizing them as follows:This album retains the fluidity, the rhythmic emphasis,the ethnic (predominantly African) influences, and some of the same guest musicians [as Remain in Light] ... but the essence is more compact and the basic tracks were worked out by fewer musicians.
+While furthering Remain in Light's blend of Post-Punk/New Wave Music and Afrobeat, the album is poppier, less musically dense, and features greater use of synthesizer embellishments, leaning into The Minneapolis Sound as a result.
+The blurb on the back of the CD case acknowledges these differences, summarizing them as follows:This album retains the fluidity, the rhythmic emphasis, the ethnic (predominantly African) influences, and some of the same guest musicians [as Remain in Light] ... but the essence is more compact and the basic tracks were worked out by fewer musicians.

 - Non-Indicative Name: The "naïve melody" referred to in the title of "This Must Be the Place (Naive Melody)" actually refers to the song's counter-melody.

 - Punctuated!
 For!
 Emphasis!: The hooks for "Burning Down the House" indulge in this."I'M!
 AN!
 OR!
 DI!
 NA!
 RY!
 GUY!""THERE!
 HAS!
 GOT!
 TO!
 BE!
 A!
 WAY!""THREE!
 HUN!
 DRED!
 SIX!
 TY!
 FIVE!
 DE!
 GREES!"

 - Rearrange the Song: The 2005 remastered release includes a remixed version of "Burning Down the House" as a bonus track; this particular remix places greater emphasis on 5.1 surround sound, with Gratuitous Panning to show off as much of the three added channels as possible.